About American Council for Technology-Industry Advisory Council (ACT-IAC)

-If your organization is already a member of IAC, you are entitled to all the benefits of membership.
-To find out if your company is an IAC member check the current IAC membership roster.
+- If your organization is already a member of IAC, you are entitled to all the benefits of a membership.
+To find out if your company is an IAC member, check the current IAC membership roster.
 To begin taking advantage of those benefits, set up an account.

 - If your organization is not on the list, it will need to join in order for you to participate.
 For more information about, or to join IAC membership, click here or contact April Davis, Director of Member Services.